-As of June 2014, CPRIT had a total headcount of 28 FTEs, three of which are contract employees.
-Twenty-six employees are centrally located in Austin and two are in the Houston satellite office.
+As of May 2016, CPRIT had a total headcount of 29 FTEs.
+All employees are centrally located in the Capitol Complex in Austin, Texas.
 It is expected that the agency will be fully staffed with 32 FTEs this fiscal year.
 The following charts profile CPRIT's total workforce.
-Sixty-four percent of CPRIT's employees are over the age of 50.
-The agency workforce is comprised of 68% females and 32% males.
+Thirty-eight percent of CPRIT's employees are over the age of 60.
+The agency workforce is comprised of 55% females and 45% males.

-Fifty-two percent of employees have less than two years of service with the agency.
-Sixty percent have over 10 years of state service.
-The majority of employees have the potential for continued service with the agency.
+Sixty-six percent of employees have less than two years of service with the agency.
+Fifty-five percent have over 10 years of state service.
+All employees have the potential for continued service with the agency.